DimitrisParaskevopoulos/ANN-classification-and-regression/README.md

 ## Model performance
 ### Classification: accuracy=83% (on predicting if the passenger survived or not)
-### Regression: MAE=13464 (median value of saleprices is 163.000 dollars and ours deviation is 13.456 dollars )
+### Regression: MAE=13464 (median value of saleprices is 163.000 dollars and the deviation is 13.456 dollars )